cjerry1243/Tacotron2-SpeechGesture/README.md

 The bvh files should be generated under "Tacotron2/outputs/" folder.
 By defaut, the cuda device "0" is used.
 If you prefer to use a different cuda device for inference, please edit line 23 in the Tacotron2/common/hparams.py

 Note:
-To visualize the bvh files, please reach out to the repository provided by GENEA Challenge 2022.
+To visualize the bvh files, please reach out to the [repository](https://github.com/TeoNikolov/genea_visualizer) provided by GENEA Challenge 2022.
+It provides the visualization of the motions in Blender.

 ## Train
 TBD